amohamed11/BananaForScale/README.md

-# Typescript + Express + Vuejs
-Boilerplate for Express + Vue.JS with Typescript

-If you need a similar boilerplate for Vue 3, Typescript and Composition api [check it here](https://github.com/elibolonur/ts-express-vue3)

-Feel free to send PR :tada:
+# Banana for Scale

+Measure things using a Banana for scale.
+Banana for Scale is a hackathon project built for HackED 2021.
+This app is entirely client sided and utilizes Vue with TypeScript for framework.
+[Tensorflow.js's CocoSSD](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) model is used for object detection.
+The size of the detected banana is used to measure the dimensions of the desired object.

-`npm run serve` to run both client & server project concurrently
+`npm run serve` to run project in dev mode

-`npm run build` to build both client & server project to dist/
+`npm run build` to build project to `dist/`

-#### If you want to run server & client separately

-`npm run dev:client` to run client project.

-`npm run dev:server` to run server project.

-`npm run build:client` to build client project.

-`npm run build:server` to build server project.